LiskArchive/lips/proposals/lip-define_new_transaction_schema.md

 ### New Property Names

 All properties in the proposed transaction schema are equivalent to the ones defined in [LIP 0028][lip-0028].
-The only changes are the renaming of `assetID` to `commandID` and of `asset` to `params`, as was described in the [LIP "Update Lisk SDK modular blockchain architecture"][lip-update-lisk-sdk-modular-architecture].
+The only changes are the replace of identifiers by the corresponding names and the update of terminology according to the [LIP "Update Lisk SDK modular blockchain architecture"][lip-update-lisk-sdk-modular-architecture].
+In particular, `moduleID` is replaced by `moduleName`, `assetID` is replaced by `commandName` and `asset` is renamed to `params`.

 ## Specification

 The transaction schema defined in [LIP 0028][lip-0028] is superseded by the one defined [below](#json-schema).

-The `params` property must follow the schema corresponding to the `moduleID`, `commandID` pair defined in the corresponding module; we call this schema `paramsSchema`.
+The `params` property must follow the schema corresponding to the `moduleName`, `commandName` pair defined in the corresponding module; we call this schema `paramsSchema`.

 As for the other transaction procedures:

 - Serialization and deserialization follow the same specifications already defined in [LIP 0028][lip-0028]; for completeness we include the pseudocode [below](#serialization).
-The resulting serialization is however different when the proposed transaction schema is used, due to the change of types for `moduleID` and `commandID`.
-Moreover, the transaction ID is calculated in the same way as described in [LIP 0028][lip-0028].
+The resulting serialization is however different when the proposed transaction schema is used, due to the change of types for identifiers for module and command.
+Moreover, the transaction ID is calculated in the same way as described in [LIP 0028][lip-0028] (the SHA-256 hash of the serialized transaction object).
 - Signature calculation follows the same specifications as in [LIP 0028][lip-0028], updated to incorporate message tags introduced in [LIP 0037][lip-0037].
 For completeness we provide the pseudocode [below](#transaction-signature-calculation).
 - Signature validation is done using the `verifySignatures` function defined in [LIP 0041](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0041.md#transaction-verification).